mezhanglei/react-easy-formcore/README.md

 The smallest unit of a component in a form, and nodes as an object can be nested within each other.

 - [x] Provides styles, as well as `value` (or set via `valueProp`) and `onChange` two-way bindings.
-- [x] You can customize `onChange`, but you can only set the form value via an instance method such as `store.setFieldValue`.
+- [x] You can customize `onChange` in outside, but you can only set the form value via an instance method such as `store.setFieldValue`.
 - [x] Custom form validation rules can be provided with the form validation rules property `rules`.

 # Form.List